devonps/simple-terrain-gen/README.md

 ### Controls
 	When the map is visible...
-	-Drag the map around by holding the Right Mouse Button down and drag -Zoom in and out using the Mouse Scroll Wheel
+	-Drag the map around by holding the Right Mouse Button down -Zoom in and out using the Mouse Scroll Wheel

 ### Looking ahead
 	1. Moving to Godot 4.x might be an option as there's a greater range of random noise generators.
 	2. Increasing the number of terrain types and/or biome types
-	3. Exporting the world data to other formats
+	3. Exporting the world data to other formats, currently supports JSON only